 - Develops educational materials about wetlands for the general public, state legislatures, landowners, local governments, and other conservation organizations

-- Events to educate the public such as wetland tours/walks and participation in Earth Day celebrations, local festivals, and events sponsored by other organizations.
+- Organizes and/or participates in events to educate the public such as wetland tours/walks and participation in Earth Day celebrations, local festivals, and events sponsored by other organizations.

 - Responsible for developing an annual meeting of wetland science in the Carolinas